planetabhi/figma-variables/README.md

 ---

-## Visualizing the Overall Structure
+## Visualizing Variables Structuring
-Below is a tree string that visualizes the overall structure of the variables in Figma:
+A tree string that visualizes the overall structure of the variables in Figma:

 ```
 .